telefonicaid/fiware-cygnus/flume/README.md

 ### OrionMySQLSink

-Similarly to OrionHDFSSink, a table is created for each entity in order to store its notified context data, being the name for this tables:
+Similarly to OrionHDFSSink, a table is created for each entity in order to store its notified context data, being the name for these tables:

     cygnus_<entity_id>_<entity_type>